-- → In response to meeting the child's needs - → Reflect a duty of care and protection
+- \rightarrow Transparent \rightarrow In response to meeting the child's needs \rightarrow Accountable \rightarrow Reflect a duty of care and protection - → Tied to coaching/volunteer duties

 Parents and Coaches Play a Role

 It can be difficult to respond to a situation where you notice a coach and athlete relationship that appears inappropriate.
 Reporting inappropriate behaviour creates accountability so proper action can be taken and expectations can be re-established.
 Parents or coaches who have concerns should speak with that coach's supervisor.